sparkleformation/sfn-lambda/README.md

     }
 ```

-Now new lambda function resources can be created within a SparkleFormation template using
+Now, using a new helper method, lambda resources can be created within a SparkleFormation template using
 the newly created file:

 * `./sparkleformation/lambda_test.rb`